WHAT IS THE ALS?

 - Prospective assessors apply for a licence.

-- Once Licensed, Assessors are required to submit all their HCV or HCV-HCSA assessment reports for evaluation.
-There are two categories of Licensed Assessors: Provisionally Licensed Assessors and Fully Licensed Assessors.
-Once licensed, assessors can lead HCV assessments and can choose to take additional training to qualify to lead HCV-HCSA Assessments.
+- Once licensed, assessors are required to submit all their HCV or HCV-HCSA assessment reports for evaluation.
+There are two categories of Licensed Assessors: Provisionally Licensed and Fully Licensed.
+As soon as they are licensed, assessors can lead HCV assessments and may choose to take additional training to qualify to lead HCV-HCSA assessments.

-- Through report evaluations, Licensed Assessors are provided with feedback on how to improve their work over time.
+- Through report evaluations and continuous development opportunities, Licensed Assessors can improve their work over time.